-Independence from the assurance client is required both during the engagement period and the period covered by the subject matter information.
+291.30 Independence from the assurance client is required both during the engagement period and the period covered by the subject matter information.
 The engagement period starts when the assurance team begins to perform assurance services with respect to the particular engagement.
 The engagement period ends when the assurance report is issued.
 When the engagement is of a recurring nature, it ends at the later of the notification by either party that the professional relationship has terminated or the issuance of the final assurance report.

-When an entity becomes an assurance client during or after the period covered by the subject matter information on which the firm will express a conclusion, the firm shall determine whether any threats to independence are created by -
+291.31 When an entity becomes an assurance client during or after the period covered by the subject matter information on which the firm will express a conclusion, the firm shall created by ---